chainguard-dev/melange/docs/md/melange_test.md

-      --debug-runner                  when enabled, the builder pod will persist after the build succeeds or fails --guest-dir string              directory used for the build environment guest -h, --help                          help for test -k, --keyring-append strings        path to extra keys to include in the build environment keyring --log-policy strings            logging policy to use (default [builtin:stderr]) --overlay-binsh string          use specified file as /bin/sh overlay in build environment
+      --debug-runner                  when enabled, the builder pod will persist after the build succeeds or fails --guest-dir string              directory used for the build environment guest -h, --help                          help for test -i, --interactive                   when enabled, attaches stdin with a tty to the pod on failure -k, --keyring-append strings        path to extra keys to include in the build environment keyring --log-policy strings            logging policy to use (default [builtin:stderr]) --overlay-binsh string          use specified file as /bin/sh overlay in build environment